Advisory Committee on Borderline Substances (ACBS)

 Samples of the product, if available, preferably in the draft packaging may be provided for the ACBS’s inspection (one sample of each product being submitted will suffice).

-The deadline for fully completed applications is normally seven weeks prior to the committee meeting date.
+The deadline for fully completed applications is normally eight weeks prior to the committee meeting date.

 Late or incomplete applications will not be accepted.